Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 5500 should be 219% faster than the Radeon R7 250X 2GB in general, because of its higher data rate. (explain)
+Memory BandwidthThe Radeon RX 5500, in theory, should perform much faster than the Radeon R7 250X 2GB in general. (explain)

-Pixel RateThe Radeon RX 5500 is quite a bit (about 234%) faster with regards to AA than the Radeon R7 250X 2GB, and also will be able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon RX 5500 will be much (approximately 234%) better at FSAA than the Radeon R7 250X 2GB, and also should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison